generate/generate/support/docs/generators.md

 ## Running generators

-Generaters and their tasks can be run by command line or API.
+Generators and their tasks can be run by command line or API.

 **Command line**